Quick Overview

 Phase 1: Immediate Protection (Week 1)

-- Enable enhanced Windows Defender on all business computers
+- Enable endpoint protection on all business computers (Windows Defender / Apple XProtect)

 - Set up Bitwarden Free for password management